Choudhry18/RealEstate_dashboard/DOC.md

 1. **Function Implementation**: Copilot helped implement complex data processing functions by understanding requirements expressed in natural language.
 Example prompts included:
    - "Implement a function that would take a dataframe with columns {property_id, year, rent, grade} and return a dataframe with yearly_averages"
    - "Create a data transformation that converts the nested grade history into a year-over-year comparison"
+   - "Implement a function in javascript to connect to SupaBase client and fetch from rent_growth table where submarket is equal to property submarket

 2. **Debugging Assistance**: When facing issues with database queries or component rendering, Copilot helped diagnose and resolve problems:
    - "Why is my submarket_grade query returning null despite the property name existing in the database?"